(Disclosure: Some of the links below may be affiliate links)

 Using less power will directly reduce your power bills and your environmental footprint.

-However, it also means that they are many ways to reduce power consumption since most people waste energy.
+However, it also means there are many ways to reduce power consumption since most people waste energy.
 If you are looking for how to save energy, there are many articles on the internet.
 Here are a few tips:

 - Replace old light bulbs with LEDs and turn them off when you are not in the room.